Maya numerals: Modified vigesimal system in the Maya calendar

 Every known example of large numbers in the Maya system uses this 'modified vigesimal' system, with the third position representing multiples of 18×20.
 It is reasonable to assume, but not proven by any evidence, that the normal system in use was a pure base-20 system.

 Origins

 Several Mesoamerican cultures used similar numerals and base-twenty systems and the Mesoamerican Long Count calendar requiring the use of zero as a place-holder.
-The earliest long count date (on Stela 2 at Chiapa de Corzo, Chiapas) is from 36 BC.
+The earliest long count date (on Stela 2 at Chiappa de Corzo, Chiapas) is from 36 BC.

 Since the eight earliest Long Count dates appear outside the Maya homeland, it is assumed that the use of zero and the Long Count calendar predated the Maya, and was possibly the invention of the Olmec.
 Indeed, many of the earliest Long Count dates were found within the Olmec heartland.
 However, the Olmec civilization had come to an end by the 4th century BC, several centuries before the earliest known Long Count dates—which suggests that zero was not an Olmec discovery.